FOREX-Dollar hits one-month high vs yen on Fed rate hike bets

 Jackson Hole, Wyoming.

-low as 99.550 yen earlier in the month.
-On Wednesday, it gained
+as low as 99.550 yen earlier in the month.
+On Wednesday it

-a third of a percent on the day to trade at 103.335 yen,
+gained a third of a percent on the day to trade at 103.30 yen,

 its strongest since July 29.